TANGCONGKinh/sumvip/Preparing-Releases.md

 ![Top Right Corner](images/run-release.png)

-3. In the dialog, choose the correct branch/commit to run the pipeline on
+3. In the dialog, choose the correct branch/commit to run the pipeline on.
+If you're using a PR, use `refs/pull/<number>/merge` as the branch

 ![First Dialog](images/run-dialog.png)